JKU-ICG/AOS/AOS for DJI/README.md

 # AOS for DJI

-Our intention is to supports blue light organisations and others in testing and evaluating airborne optical sectioning for their use cases, and is free for non-commercial usage.
+Our intention is to supports blue light organisations and others in testing and evaluating airborne optical sectioning for their use cases.
+Our apps are free for non-commercial usage.
 For commercial usage of AOS, please refer to our [license conditions](https://github.com/JKU-ICG/AOS/blob/stable_release/LICENSE.txt). <br />

 ## AOS for DJI SDKV5